-- cash receipts are less than cash payments - you are running out of money
+- cash receipts are less than cash payments – you're running out of money

 - net operating cash flow is an outflow – cash flow is negative

-- net operating cash flow is less than profit after tax - you are spending more than you earn.
+- net operating cash flow is less than profit after tax – you're spending more than you earn.

 The balance sheet is a general snapshot of the financial health of a business on a given day.
 You would normally complete a balance sheet at the end of a month or financial year.

-Once you have a profit and loss statement and cash flow statement you can complete a balance sheet.
-A balance sheet includes:
+Once you have a profit and loss statement and cash flow statement, you can complete a balance sheet, which includes:

-- assets e.g. cash, stock, land, buildings, equipment, money others owe the business
+- assets such as cash, stock, land, buildings, equipment, money others owe the business

-- liabilities e.g. money owed to suppliers or the tax department, loans, credit card debt
+- liabilities such as money owed to suppliers or the tax department, loans, credit card debt

 Accounting packages often offer balance sheet reports.
 You can also ask your accountant to prepare your balance sheet.